 Data Analysis during the final evaluation of PFIP -II was done to answer questions at three levels of the results chain following the evaluation matrix i.e. 1) Quantitative Data - Client Survey 2) Quantitative/Qualitative Data - from FSPs and 3) Qualitative data through KIIs and FGDs of programme stakeholders and beneficiaries.
-Results obtained from the client survey is enclosed in Annex 5 and has been leveraged for contribution analysis in the report, wherever applicable.
 At the next level, qualitative/quantitative data obtained from FSPs was used to analyse the performance and likely sustainability of the supported organisations as well as of the products they developed.
 It was then compared to the overall performance of the portfolio of FSP to assess the contribution effect.
 At the third level, qualitative analysis of the data obtained through FGDs and KIIs focused on identifying examples and best practices and aimed to standardise the classification of findings through substantiation of qualitative statements (e.g. good/bad/satisfactory/non-satisfactory) by examples and used attribution & contribution analysis for the evaluation.
 Finally, the limitations of this evaluation are limited quantitative sample size, absence of baseline data, availability and reliability of PFIP data and limited ability to determine sustainability of interventions at FSP level.
 This has been discussed in detail in Annex 18 of the report.